top of page

 Is it the grapes and strawberries?

 We need more research otherwise there is too much guessing as to what is going on, including knowing exactly where these nasty toxins are coming from.
+In the meantime, cutting out suspected food is better safe than never, and of no great consequence.

 Why cadmium may be higher in athletes as compared to sedentary people

-Hard exercise can temporarily depress kidney function which is one of the main excretory pathways for getting cadmium out of the body.
+Hard exercise can temporarily depress kidney function, which is one of the main excretory pathways for getting cadmium out of the body.
 If kidney function is depressed, cadmium may accumulate faster in the athlete as compared to more sedentary individuals.

 Where to from here?